 Today, it’s not as easy as just throwing a sign in front of your practice and getting patients to walk in the door.
-Instead, healthcare practices also have to spend an increasing amount of time becoming effective marketers.
+Instead, healthcare practices also have to spend an increasing amount of time becoming effective marketers by using medical content.
 While many healthcare organizations understand the need to produce an appealing website, getting down to the details can be more complicated.

 With time split between caring for patients and running the business side, your organization must be efficient with their time in creating medical content that works for you.
 We’ve created a list of some of the most important things to focus on when creating medical content for your website.

 All writing isn’t created equal.
 A number of your competitors are likely utilizing various approaches when it comes to creating great content that connects with your audience.
 When you consider content, it is vital to think about what your intent is.
 You can write blogs, emails, newsletters, ebooks, social media posts, informational brochures, and many more.
 Knowing your audience and getting the right message delivered through the proper format can make a well-timed message reach even further.

 While everybody wants to rank on the first page of a related Google Search, anybody is lying to you if they say they have it ALL figured out.
 In the early iterations of search engines, merely having the search phrase appear the most times in your writing would get you a higher ranking.
 As soon as companies figured this out, they developed the practice of keyword stuffing.
 Fortunately, Google caught on to this and not only ignored keyword stuffing but penalizes it.
 While the algorithm is continuously changing and evolving, companies know one thing holds – Google wants to make sure that users find the ANSWERS to their questions when they click on your link.